isomerpages/pa-chingay/_whats-on/Chingay 2025/Chingay Parade 2025.md

 </div>

 <p>Located in front of the F1 pit building, the PAssionArts Street features a stunning array of visual art installations from the PAssionArts Festival, Giant Delights and Joyous ART-VENTURE that were co-created by residents and community artists!
-You can also view the Chingay: Road to UNESCO Exhibits and pen your support for its nomination!<br>
+You can also view the Chingay: Road to UNESCO Exhibits and pen your support for its nomination!

 Catch the vibrant performances and participatory art workshops on both the 7 and 8 February from 6.00pm to 9.00pm!